miraliumre/bios/challenges/1.beginner/a_silent_boot/README.md

 ![AMIBIOS 8]
 ![Award Modular BIOS v6.00PG]

-> _Back then, if we could have replaced this crappy OEM logo, everything would_
+> _Back then, if we could have replaced this mediocre OEM logo, everything_
-> _have been so much better._
+> _would have been so much better._

 ### Objective